kitodo/kitodo-production/docs/architecture/workflow/Modeler/README.md

 Diagrams are stored in user local directory, which is defined in kitodo_config.properties:

 ```
-diagramsFolder = path/to/diagram/directory
+directory.diagrams = path/to/diagram/directory
 ```

-Additionaly there was added Workflow table which has two columns - title and file.
+Additionally there was added Workflow table which has two columns - title and file.
 Title is id of Process defined in this diagram and file is a file name of this diagram.